samnoyes/ImageClassification/README.md

 ## Credit

-Followed a tutorial from the HuggingFace docs here: https://huggingface.co/docs/timm/models/resnext
+Got a lot of help from the HuggingFace docs: https://huggingface.co/docs/timm/models/resnext